- For other places with the same name, see San Jose (disambiguation).

 Trains have made a comeback in Costa Rica and, after being shut down for many years, several routes have been put back into service using second-hand equipment brought over from Spain and some very ancient wooden carriages that look like they have been taken from a museum.
 Lines are mostly single-track and level crossings have no lights or protection at all, which has led to several accidents.
 There's also no signaling.
 Overall it's an interesting experience if you have the time and it's the best way of getting to Heredia (a lot faster and more comfortable than the bus).
 There are plans to expand the network.
 Tickets are relatively cheap; a ride from San José to Alajuela will set you back ₡1005 for example.

-Cartago trains[dead link] to Cartago leave roughly three times in the morning and roughly half-hourly from 3PM to 7:30PM from Estacion Atlantica
+- Cartago Route.
+Trains to Cartago leave roughly three times in the morning and roughly half-hourly from 3PM to 7:30PM from Estacion Atlantica.

-The main train stations of San José, named after the coasts they connected to the capital in better times are:
+The main train stations of San José are named after the coasts they connected to the capital when the rail network covered the entire country.

-- 3 Atlántico railway station (Estación del Ferrocarril al Atlántico).
+- 6 Atlántico Railway Station (Estación del Ferrocarril al Atlántico).
 Despite the Atlantic being the less developed region of Costa Rica, this is the station with most services in the 2010s.
 All destinations reachable by train except Belén are served at least once daily from here.

-- 4 Pacífico railway station (Estación de Ferrocarril al Pacífico).
+- 7 Pacífico Railway Station (Estación de Ferrocarril al Pacífico).
 This station only sees service on the Pavas-Belén route, which is extended twice daily to the Estacion Atlantico as well (though in that case Belén is not served)

 Get around